eDyablo/study-docker-way/course introduction/homework/README.md

 You could visit the [remote repository branches](https://gitlab.lohika.com/study/docker/way/-/branches) and check if your new branch is listed there.

+Once you've published your newly created branch the system automatically triggers pipeline that checks your homework assingments.
+You can see it by visiting [pipelines](https://gitlab.lohika.com/study/docker/way/-/pipelines?scope=branches) page and find pipeline referring your branch there.
+> :memo: At this moment the pipeline for your branch should fail meaning that you have to complete the assignment.

 ### Change current directory

 Switch to the homework assignment directory.